renehorstmann/Pixelc/README.md

   - sprite frame time
     - reset for all
       - time or fps
-    - edit individual frame time
+    - edit individual frame time?
+      - extra dialog?
   - canvas render mode:
-    - full image with sprite grid lines
+    - sprite grid line
-    - only current sprite
-    - current sprite with onion skinning the previous
+    - + current sprite with onion skinning the previous
       - only if animate_mode!=off

-- dialog background drawn
+- dialog colors, toolbar colors
-  - with titel bar
-  - nice big shadow
-  - 3 parts (width is fixed)
-    - top with title bar
-    - flexible middle (flex in height of course)
-    - bottom part

-- toolbar background drawn
+  - or drawn
-  - selection background

 - tutorial.md
   - what how to do
     - how to create a palette